Railway coupling: Dual couplings and match wagons

-Only some kinds of couplings coexist on the end of a wagon at the same time, because amongst other reasons they need to be at the same height.
+Only some kinds of couplings coexist on the end of a wagon at the same time, because, amongst other reasons, they need to be at the same height.
 For example, in the Australian state of Victoria, engines had the AAR coupler, with buffers, and the chain mounted on a lug cast into the AAR coupler.

 A barrier vehicle / wagon in Britain and "transition car" in North America) has different kinds of couplings at each end.
 If a pair of barrier vehicles is used, a rake of wagons using coupling A can be inserted into a train otherwise using coupling B.

 A coupling adaptor or compromise coupler might couple to an AAR coupling on a wagon, and present, for example, a meatchopper coupler or rapid transit coupler to the next wagon.
 Such an adaptor might weigh 100 kg.

-An adapter piece allows a Janney coupler mate with an SA3 coupler.
+An adapter piece allows a Janney coupler to mate with an SA3 coupler.

 Sets of carriages

-Automatic couplers like the Janney are safer in a collision because they help prevent the carriages telescoping.
-British Rail therefore decided to adopt a Janney variant for its passenger carriages, with the coupler able to swing out of the way for coupling to engines with the traditional buffer and chain system.
+Automatic couplers like the Janney are safer in a collision because they help prevent the carriages from telescoping.
+British Rail therefore decided to adopt a Janney variant for its passenger carriages, with the coupler able to swing out of the way for coupling to engines using the traditional buffer-and-chain system.

 In New South Wales, sets of carriages were permanently coupled with a fixed bar, since the carriages were disconnected only at the workshops.
 Freight cars are sometimes coupled in pairs or triplets, using bar couplings in between.

-Articulated sets of carriages or wagons share the intermediate bogies, and have no need for couplings in the intermediate positions.
+Articulated sets of carriages or wagons share the intermediate bogies, and do not need couplings in the intermediate positions.